Book your service

 - Vehicle veering to one direction: When driving, have you ever noticed your car veering either to the left or right, even as you try and bring it under control?
 It indicates misaligned wheels.
 Such veering can also lead to uncontrolled movements of the car and may even cause accidents.

 - The steering wheel is off-centre: Even when you drive straight and true, your steering wheel appears to be off-centre.
-If you notice this happening, be sure to bring it to our 4 wheel alignment garage at Tamworth.
+If you notice this happening, be sure to bring it to our garage for 4 wheel alignment in Tamworth.

 - The vibration of the steering wheel: One of the earliest signs of misalignment of wheels; the steering wheel appears to vibrate uncontrollably whenever you drive straight.
 The vibration might eventually rob you of your car’s control.